 Washerwomans Beach, Bendalong: Heading further down the coast, Bendalong is a small village on the northern side of Lake Conjola.
-Dogs are allowed off-leash all day long at the delightful Washerwomans Beach, a calm and sheltered beach where I’ve spotted kangaroo prints on the sand in the morning.
+Dogs are allowed off-leash all day long at the calm and sheltered Washerwomans Beach.
+I’ve even spotted kangaroo prints on the sand here in the morning!

 Durras Main Beach, Batemans Bay: The Batemans Bay area is blessed with a huge number of dog-friendly beaches, with even more off-leash options over the winter months.
 One of the best off-leash surf beaches is Durras Main Beach, about 20 minutes drive north.
 Enjoy a long walk on the off-leash section, which extends from near the caravan park to the headland.

-Wimbie Beach, Batemans Bay: While the surf at Durras Main Beach can be rough, I love Wimbie Beach, 9km south of Batemans Bay, for its calm waters.
-Perfect for even the smallest dogs to enjoy a paddle, the beach is well away from the road, with dogs also allowed off-leash in the adjacent reserve.
+Wimbie Beach, Batemans Bay: While the surf at Durras Main Beach can be rough, I love the calm waters at Wimbie Beach, 9km south of Batemans Bay.
+This spot is perfect for even the smallest dogs to enjoy a paddle.
+The beach is also well away from the road, with dogs also allowed off-leash in the adjacent reserve.